Ryan Dixon

 Ryan Dixon (born 2 December 1978) is a Norfolk Island international lawn bowler.

 Biography

 He was born in Gosford, New South Wales and was selected as part of the Norfolk Island team for the 2018 Commonwealth Games on the Gold Coast in Queensland where he took a bronze medal in the Triples with Phil Jones and Hadyn Evans.

-In 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.
 In 2022, he competed in the men's singles and the men's triples at the 2022 Commonwealth Games.

+In 2023, he was selected as part of the team to represent the Norfolk Islands at the 2023 World Outdoor Bowls Championship.
+He participated in the men's triples and the men's fours events.